vrajp99/Fast-Volume-Estimation/README.md

 - **Optimization-IV**: Refer to git branch `reduce_precision`
 - **Optimization-V**: Refer to git branch `main`

+All of our benchmarking, profiling, hotspot analysis and roofline analysis was performed on a separate branch:
+- **Benchmarks**: Refer to git branch `benchmarking`

 ## Project Dependencies:
 In terms of external dependencies, we require the presence of the following libraries and tools at minimum to be able to build and run the code:
 - GCC 11